With unsold grain piled high, a Polish farmer faces an uncertain future as war in Ukraine grinds on

 The 34-year-old, a farmer like his father and grandfather, says his business has been badly destabilized by Russia's war against Ukraine, a result of the EU deciding to allow free trade with Ukraine after the war started.

-But the disruption of Ukrainian exports via the Black Sea led to a massive flow of grain across Poland's borders with Ukraine, driving down prices for food products while inflation has caused production costs and interest rates on loans to rise.
+The disruption of Ukrainian exports via the Black Sea led to a massive flow of grain across Poland's border with Ukraine, driving down prices for food products while inflation has caused production costs and interest rates on loans to rise.

 Korycki didn't feel the pain for the first year of the war.
-Early on, the price for grain rose, but then fell dramatically.
-While he managed to sell part of last year's harvest, he still has 300 tons of grain and isn't sure what to do with it.
+Early on, the price for grain rose, but then fell below its original level.
+While he managed to sell part of last year's harvest, he still has 300 tons of unsold grain.
 The surplus represents a loss of 100,000 zlotys ($25,000), which he calls “very large.”

 In the past, he would have taken the grain to the Baltic Sea coast to sell to buyers who export it abroad by ship.
 But with the price collapse, what he would get would not cover transport costs.
 He expects the best he can do is sell it closer to home as animal feed at a loss.